birdchan/project_euler/007/readme.txt

 # -------------------------------------

+# run.v1.py
-not a smart way to solv, but I got the number within 30 sec ok for now, i think other questions later on will force me to optimize
+not a smart way to solve, the number comes out in about a minute...